openSUSE/news-o-o/_posts/2011-04-23-gnome-3-0-arrives-for-opensuse-11-4.markdown

 ### Accessibility

 The GNOME community has always put much effort in enabling the use of GNOME software for disabled users.
-GNOME 3 makes accessibility even more prominent by offering access to a wide range of basic settings directly on the â€˜Activities barâ€™.
+GNOME 3 makes accessibility even more prominent by offering access to a wide range of basic settings directly on the ‘Activities bar’.
 [![](/wp-content/uploads/2011/04/Screenshot-2.png)](http://news.opensuse.org/2011/04/23/gnome-3-0-arrives-for-opensuse-11-4/screenshot-2/)